cytoscape/cytoscape.js/documentation/md/style.md

 ## Format

-The style specified at [initialisation](#core/initialisation) can be in a functional format, in a plain JSON format, or in a string format &mdash; the plain JSON format and string formats being more useful if you want to pull down the style from the server.
+The style specified at [initialisation](#core/initialisation) can be in a function format, in a plain JSON format, or in a string format &mdash; the plain JSON format and string formats being more useful if you want to pull down the style from the server.
 If you pull the style from the server, you probably should initialise Cytoscape.js after the style has been loaded.
 (Though you could altenatively modify the existing style or reassign a new style to an existing core instance.)